Oban in Scotland’s Western Highlands is a special place that slowly, almost imperceptibly, cast its spell on me.

 What is Oban Famous for?

 As the gateway to the romance of the far-flung Hebridean islands, Oban is both a destination and a starting point.
-Set in a horseshoe-shaped bay against the majestic backdrop of Ben More, this Victorian resort is the largest port in northwest Scotland.
+Set in a majestic horseshoe-shaped bay, this Victorian resort is the largest port in northwest Scotland.

 1. Travel to Oban on the West Highland Line from Glasgow

 Although not strictly something to do in the town itself, the railway line from Glasgow alone is a good enough reason for visiting Oban.

 The West Highland Line is one of the world’s great train journeys, travelling through a landscape of moors, liberally sprinkled with heather, soaring pine forests, lochs and mist-capped mountains.
 Leaving Glasgow’s suburbs behind you, the train passes the Clyde Estuary on your left.

 Continuing north, it skirts around the shore of Loch Lomond and through the Trossachs National Park.
 At Crianlarich, the line splits.

 One branch heads north through the wilderness of Rannoch Moor and onto Fort William and Mallaig.
 This section of the line between Fort William and Mallaig is also covered by The Jacobite steam train, aka The Harry Potter Train.

 For a bucket-list travel experience, book a Club Room on the Caledonian Sleeper train from London.

 The western branch passes the mighty Ben Lui, the appropriately named Loch Awe and finally Loch Etive before reaching Oban.